By: Susan Dugdale

 Give each conductor about 3 minutes or so, and then swap the role.
 Stop when everybody has a turn.

 With practice you'll get some extraordinary presentation pieces.
-They'll be superb for your next family concert, or for videoing to share with far away friends and family.
+They'll be great for your next family concert, or for videoing to share with far away friends and family.

 Try Dr Seuss's 'About Socks' poem that's included in the pdf.
 It is wonderful fun!